Six Questions to Consider

 The ocean’s salt comes from freshwater rivers, which remain fresh because, as Heraclitus noticed, they’re constantly changing—so salt doesn’t concentrate.
 Seawater retains salt because it has no place to go—kind of like slow-paying, marginal credits in a loan portfolio.

 Let’s consider retail loans, which usually have fewer prepayment penalties than commercial ones.
 Better credits tend to prepay—both fully and partially—faster than marginal credits.
 After a period of good times, and even with constant origination criteria, portfolio composition can drift downward and begin to resemble seawater (in flavor).
-Loosening standards due to a false security can exacerbate the problem.

 Run-off portfolios tend to have even higher concentrations of the unsavory—like the Great Salt Lake or the Dead Sea—because run-off portfolios usually become run-off portfolios for credit reasons.